PetroIvaniuk/llms-tools/README.md

 - [GoVidify](https://govidify.ai) - an AI-powered tool that turns your written content into short-form videos for TikTok, YouTube, and Instagram
 - [hotshot](https://hotshot.co/release) - a large-scale diffusion transformer model that serves as the foundation for our upcoming consumer product
 - [ClipAnything](https://www.opus.pro/clipanything) - the first-ever multimodal AI clipping that lets you clip any moment from any video using visual, audio, and sentiment cues, by Opus
-- [Text2Infographic](https://text2infographic.com/) - converts your written content into eye-catching infographics without any need for design skills
 - [Flow Studio](https://flowgpt.com/) - uses AI to transform your text prompts into visually captivating short films and videos
 - [LivePortrait](https://liveportrait.github.io/) - Efficient Portrait Animation with Stitching and Retargeting Control
 - [Odyssey](https://odyssey.systems/) - Hollywood-grade visual AI